Searching for details:The author of this page will appreciate comments, corrections and imagery related to the subject. Please contact Anatoly Zak.

-A pair of TV cameras were used to monitor cosmonaut outside the spacecraft.
+A pair of TV cameras were used to monitor the cosmonaut outside the spacecraft.
 They transmitted images to a monitor inside the cabin and to the ground stations.
-Just before the EVA, the commander, using a manual attitude control system, was expected to orient the spacecraft to ensure good illumination by the sun.
-The program also called for filming of the cosmonaut entering the airlock, exiting the spacecraft and returning.
+Just before the EVA, the commander, using the manual attitude control system, was expected to orient the spacecraft to ensure good illumination by the sun.
+The program also called for filming the cosmonaut entering the airlock, exiting the spacecraft and returning.

 Next chapter: Berkut spacesuit